 Easy Leaf Art For Toddlers from Teaching 2 and 3 Year Olds

-If your littles loves to paint as much as mine does, let them explore painting with different textures.
+If your little one loves to paint as much as mine does, let them explore painting with different textures.
 Fall colors are beautiful when blended, so your child won’t require a lot of direction when it comes to this craft.